-The 2020 Barnstaple Fair Ceremony will take place on Wednesday, 16th September 2020
+The 2020 Barnstaple Fair Ceremony was due to take place on Wednesday, 16th September 2020

 HISTORY & BACKGROUND

 The September Fair Proclamation Ceremony is the major civic event of the year in Barnstaple.
 Although its origins are lost in antiquity, they are said to be as old as the town itself.

 The ancient Proclamation Ceremony takes place on the Wednesday preceding the 20th September in the Guildhall, where civic guests, dignitaries and invited members of the public are guests of the Mayor and the Town Council for this special occasion.